Yosshy-123/Prod-BH/README.md

 # Production of Browser History

-A lightweight script that, when embedded in a web page, allows you to repeatedly add entries to the browser history by pressing the `¥` key without changing the appearance.
+This is a lightweight script that, when embedded in a web page, repeatedly adds entries to the browser history without altering the page's appearance.

 ---